Marios Nasios: The wounded eagle

 His last days

 On August 5, 2003, Marios had a pulmonary edema.
 He was hospitalized in the hospital’s intensive care unit where his conduct, despite a high heart rate of 145, made a special impression to the medical and nursing staff.
 He constantly thanked everyone, without complaining about anything.
 Indeed, he considered this serious episode of his health an opportunity to meet other people.

 Three months later, he had the first episode of cardiac arrest.
-On November 25, 2003 he slept in the Lord.
+On November 25, 2003 he fell asleep in the Lord.

 At the cemetery, during the memorial service, they all chanted the hymn, Christ is Risen!